 The University is committed to flexible and family-friendly business practices.
 We are a member of Working Families, the UK’s work-life balance charity which leads the way in helping organisations and employees build enabling and flexible environments that enhance productivity, creativity and wellbeing so that work works for everyone.

-We are also a member of Business Disability Forum and a Disability Confident organisation.
+We are also a member of Business Disability Forum and a Disability Confident organisation, and have gained the highest Disability Confident Leader (level 3) status.

 Middlesex is proud to have been ranked #12 out of 776 institutions for SDG5 Gender Equality in The Times Higher Education Impact Rankings 2021, which assess universities against the United Nations Sustainable Development Goals (SDGs).